 The process of making wood heat- and fire-resistant can be inexpensive and effective when you use the right fire-retardant chemicals.
 The most effective is a combination of zinc chloride, ferric chloride, and water that can be sprayed on wood to slow down the spread of a fire.

 - Start by filling 0.5 gallons (2 quarts) of water in a bucket

 - Add 1/2 cup zinc chloride and 1/4 cup ferric chloride into it

 - Also, add 3 tbsp. of boric acid and 3 tbsp. of ammonium phosphate

-- Mix all these chemicals thoroughly in water then spray or paint over your wood surface
+- Mix all these chemicals thoroughly in water, then spray or paint over the wood surface you want to fireproof

-- Make sure you add at least 2-3 coats of this mixture on your wood to get better protection from fire
+- Make sure you add at least 2-3 coats of this mixture to the wood to get better protection from fire.

-While this method, doesn’t make your wood completely waterproof, it can resist the fire very efficiently so that you get enough time for getting it off before it spreads and gets uncontrollable.
+While this method doesn’t make your wood completely fireproof, it can resist the fire very efficiently so that you get enough time to get it off before it spreads and gets uncontrollable.

 What Type of Wood is Fire Resistant?